AjoyNambiar/AjoyNambiar.github.io/_posts/2022-01-09-Record Linkage Strategy.md

 5. Tune the probabilities based on the results and understanding on the datasets

 Advantage of this approach is the weights can be trained to get away from building complex rules and requires less human intervention.

 Disadvantage is it is computational heavy as all record pairs have to compared and scored.
-If the size of datasets are N and M rows respectively then order of matches analyzed will be in order of M x N. One way to get around this is called ‘Blocking’, which only compare records where one of the attributes is same for e.g. compare people whose Place of Birth is same.
+If the size of datasets are N and M rows respectively then order of matches when need analyzing will be in order of M x N. One way to get around this is called ‘Blocking’, which only compare records where one of the attributes is same for e.g. compare people whose City of Birth is same.
 This is significantly reduce the comparison.